Holomorphic functions on the quantum polydisk and on the quantum ball: Introduction

 Since $\cO^\reg(\CC^n)$ is dense both in $\cO(\DD^n_r)$ and in $\cO(\BB^n_r)$, it seems reasonable to define the algebras of holomorphic functions on the quantum polydisk and on the quantum ball as certain completions of $\cO_q^\reg(\CC^n)$.
 Intuitively, the idea is to ``deform'' the pointwise multiplication on $\cO(\DD^n_r)$ and $\cO(\BB^n_r)$ in such a way that $z_i z_j=qz_j z_i$ for all $i<j$.
 This idea is too naive, however, because it is not immediate whether there exists a multiplication satisfying the above condition.
 In fact, to give a ``correct'' definition of our quantized algebras, we have to ``deform'' not only the multiplication, but also the underlying topological vector spaces of $\cO(\DD^n_r)$ and $\cO(\BB^n_r)$ (see Remark~\ref{rem:no_mult}).

 The structure of the paper is as follows.
 After giving some preliminaries in Section~\ref{sect:prelim}, we proceed in Section~\ref{sect:qball} to define our quantized function algebras $\cO_q(\DD^n_r)$ and $\cO_q(\BB^n_r)$.
 The algebra $\cO_q(\DD^n_r)$ was introduced earlier in \cite{Pir_HFG} in a more general multiparameter case, while the (more involved) definition of $\cO_q(\BB^n_r)$ is new.
 In the same section we show that the algebra isomorphism $\cO_q^\reg(\CC^n)\to\cO_{q^{-1}}^\reg(\CC^n)$ given by $x_i\mapsto x_{n-i}$ extends to $\cO_q(\DD^n_r)$ and $\cO_q(\BB^n_r)$.
+In Section~\ref{sect:qball_Vaks}, we compare $\cO_q(\BB^n_r)$ (in the special case where $0<q<1$) with L.\,L.\,Vaksman's algebra of continuous functions on the closed quantum ball \cite{Vaks_max}.
+Roughly, our result is that $\cO_q(\BB^n_r)$ (similarly to its ``classical'' prototype) is isomorphic to the completion of $\cO_q^\reg(\CC^n)$ with respect to the ``quantum $\sup$-norms'' over the closed balls contained in $\BB^n_r$.
 In Section~\ref{sect:Poincare}, we show that $\cO_q(\DD^n_r)$ and $\cO_q(\BB^n_r)$ are topologically isomorphic if $|q|\ne 1$, but are not topologically isomorphic if $|q|=1$, $n\ge 2$ and $r<\infty$.
 The latter result may be viewed as a $q$-analog of Poincar\'e's theorem, which asserts that $\DD^n_r$ and $\BB^n_r$ are not biholomorphically equivalent.
-In Section~\ref{sect:qball_Vaks}, we compare $\cO_q(\BB^n_r)$ (in the special case where $0<q<1$) with L.~L.~Vaksman's algebra of continuous functions on the closed quantum ball \cite{Vaks_max}.
-Roughly, our result is that $\cO_q(\BB^n_r)$ is isomorphic to the completion of $\cO_q^\reg(\CC^n)$ with respect to the ``quantum $\sup$-norms'' over the closed balls contained in $\BB^n_r$.